hrittikhere/events/readme.md

 ## Swags
 1. Digital Swags from Microsoft
 1. Microsoft Learn Student Ambassadors Certificates for everyone who submits a PR and fills the feedback form distributed at the end of the event!

+# Giveaways
+[Portainer](https://portainer.io/) is sponsoring 5 [KubeCon + CloudNativeCon Virtual Passes](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/) worth 75$ each for 5 lucky attendees.
+Register today and be part in this awesome giveaway!